LeandroParisi/My_Complete_FullStack_Course/README.md

 ## Presentation:
 Become a full stack developer with my help!
 I have more than 10 years experience as a teacher and 3 as a software developer!

+This course aims to teach you not just the most used tools the market is using right now (2022), but also: fundamentals of computer science (which are very important for a complete developer) and market best practices and organization methodologies.

+All of that with 34 projects where you are going to learn by DOING!

+And, during the course, if I fell like you are prepared I can help you getting a job (not guaranteed, but I will do my best).

 ____

 ## Study program: